-We will rejoice in your salvation, and in the name of our God we will set up our banners!”
+May we shout for joy over your salvation, and in the name of our God set up our banners!”
 (Psalm 20:5).
 David also said of the Lord, “

-You have given a banner to those who fear You, that it may be displayed because of the truth” (Psalm 60:4).
+You have set up a banner for those who fear you” (Psalm 60:4).

 The Lord is my Banner” (Exodus 17:15).
 The prophet Isaiah spoke of the coming Messiah as a rallying flag: “

-And in that day there shall be a Root of Jesse, who shall stand as a banner to the people” (Isaiah 11:10).
+And in that day there shall be a Root of Jesse, who shall stand as a banner to the people” (Isaiah 11:10, NKJV).